-The JET-Bridge component assumes that the application that will execute in the cluster selects one of the processes as the Master.
+The functioning of the JET-Bridge assumes that the applications that will execute in the cluster elect one of the processes as the Master of the cluster.
 Usually this is the process with rank 0.
 The Master process is the only one that interacts with the JET-Bridge.
-Inside the cluster the application may follow any programming paradigm although we have only used the JET-Bridge with Task-Farming applications.
+Inside the cluster the application may follow any programming paradigm although we have only been used the JET-Bridge with Task-Farming applications.

 The Master process of a WPVM/WMPI cluster needs to create an instance of an object (JetBridge) that implements a bridge between the cluster and the JET Master.
-This object is responsible for all the communication with the JET Master.
+This object is responsible by all the communication with the JET Master.
 The Master process from a WPVM/WMPI cluster gets some set of jobs from the JET Master, and maintains them in an internal buffer.
 These jobs are then distributed among the Workers of the cluster.
 Similarly, the results gathered by the WPVM/WMPI Master process are placed in a separate buffer and will be sent later to the JET Master.
-This scheme is represented in Figure 9.
+This scheme is represented in Figure 6.

-Figure 9: Interoperability of JET with WPVM/WMPI clusters.
+Figure 6: Interoperability of JET with PVM/MPI clusters.